Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 # Presence of Mind
 Starting at 17th level, you're mindful of your surroundings.
 When you choose to replace your initiative roll with 1, until the end of combat:

-- the first attack against you each round has disadvantage.
+- The first attack against you each round has disadvantage.
-- your first melee attack each turn has advantage.
+- Your first melee attack each turn has advantage.
-- you regain 1 ki point whenever you end your turn without spending key points.
+- You regain 1 ki point whenever you end your turn without spending key points.